jingangdidi/chatsong/README.md

   - ⭐️Add: Support the use of MCP stdio tools, specified through `StdIoServer` in `config.txt`.
   - ⭐️Add: When calling tools, chatsong supports the planning mode, which first breaks down complex problems into multiple small tasks, and then call tools to implement them one by one.
   - ⭐️Add: Add a button to summarize the current history (bottom left corner of the page)
+  - ⭐️Add: A custom `top-p` parameter has been added to the back of the left side of the page.
   - 💪🏻Optimize: Enlarge the question input box.
   - 💪🏻Optimize: When selecting models and tools from the dropdown menu, use clearer grouping.
+  - 💪🏻Optimize: The token usage is directly obtained from the usage returned by the model, rather than estimated based on tiktoken.
 - [2025.11.06] release [v0.3.3](https://github.com/jingangdidi/chatsong/releases/tag/v0.3.3)
   - 🛠Fix: When use streaming, if there is no error in obtaining the response but the choices are empty, the answer will not be sent to the client, and a message box for the answer will not be created on the left side of the page.
 The client messages number will be 1 less than the server, resulting in an error in the next question.
 Before ending the streaming answer, check if the total string of the answer is empty.
 If it is empty, send "no response result" as the answer.
   - ⭐️Add: Support Qwen3-vl api, you can send images (png, jpg, jpeg) or PDF documents (automatically converting each page into an image, note that the file extension must be lowercase (.pdf), otherwise only textual content will be extracted) for inquiry.
 You can use the officially provided Qwen3-VL model or run [llama.cpp](https://github.com/ggml-org/llama.cpp) locally.